A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

 \subsubsection{Bulk hematocrit effect}

-In this section, we focus on studying the effect of varying the bulk hematocrit $\phi_b$.
-Reaching steady-state for the simulations with different values of bulk hematocrit is more challenging for two reasons: 1) For higher $\phi_b$, more computational time is needed because we have to decrease the time step, $\Delta t$, to roughly $10^{-6}$ s for the cases with the highest values of $\phi_b$; 2) Meshes with refinement near the wall are needed to properly capture the cell free layer.
-In addition, longer computational meshes are needed to ensure that we obtain the steady-state profiles when low values of bulk hematocrit are present~\cite{dbouk}.
+In this section, we study the effect of varying the bulk hematocrit $\phi_b$.
+The bulk hematocrit considered here range from 0.1$\sim$0.32, as we focus on blood flow in microcirculation where the average bulk hematocrit is generally lower than the systemic hematocrit (0.4$\sim$0.45)~\cite{barbee1971fahraeus,klitzman1979microvascular,gaehtgens1981}.
+In microvescular networks when Zweifach-Fung effects~\cite{liu2020heterogeneous} are significant, transient superphysiological hematocrit could be observed \cite{pries1990} and is not considered here.
+However, technically, when simulating high bulk hematocrit conditions ($>$0.3), as the CFL thickness gets smaller, spatiotemporal resolution needs to be increased significantly to capture the sharp transition from the CFL to the RBC-laden region.

-Our results can be found in figure~\ref{fig:phibvarprofiles}, where the global $Re$ and particle $Re_p$ Reynolds numbers values for these simulations lie in the following ranges: $Re=0.025-0.12$ and $Re_p=4.77 \times 10^{-5}-2.36 \times 10^{-4}$.
 In figure~\ref{fig:hemavsphibvar}, we show our hematocrit profiles, where the curves at the top have highest values of $\phi_b$.
 For all hematocrits, we observe similar tendencies: the formation of a two-phase flow, where a core with higher concentrations of RBC is formed at the centerline and a cell-depleted fluid zone near the walls.
-In addition, a more pronounced peak is seen for the profiles with low bulk hematocrit values (see $\phi_b=0.1, 0.15$ and $0.2$ cases), while a more rich zone of RBCs near the channel-center is seen for the cases with high hematocrit (see $\phi_b=0.3$ and $0.35$ cases).
+In addition, a more pronounced peak is seen for the profiles with low bulk hematocrit values (see $\phi_b=0.1, 0.15$ and $0.2$ cases), while a more rich zone of RBCs near the channel-center is seen for the cases with high hematocrit (see $\phi_b=0.3$ and $0.32$ cases).
 Interestingly, it can be noticed that the CFL thickness tends to decrease as the value of bulk hematocrit increases, which is consistent with results reported in the literature (see figure~\ref{fig:CFLvsHemaExpSimA} and~\cite{vahidkhah2014,salame2025}).

 The velocity profiles for these cases are illustrated in figure~\ref{fig:Uxvsphibvar}, where we observe a plug flow zone at the center for the cases with high values of $\phi_b$, which is in agreement with observations made by Karnis {\it et al.}~\cite{karnis1966}.
 As the value of the bulk hematocrit decreases, this plug-flow core lessens, leading to a semi-parabolic velocity profile.